Ys Book 1 & 2: Released in 1989. Produced by Nihon Falcom Co. and King Records. Animation by Tokyo Kids and Urban Product.

 As a big-time classic RPG fan, anime like this based on a popular RPG series (action RPG to be exact) is always welcome!
 The Ys (pronounced 'ees') game series is not as popular as Final Fantasy and such, but it has a strong fan following.
 Falcom (its developer) had recognized the demand and has released many re-releases and remakes of the classic Ys games for a variety of systems.
 Such a demand gave birth to the Ys anime!

-Now Ys II takes things to a whole new level!
+Now, Ys II takes things to a whole new level!
 This was made years after Ys Book and by a different animation company.
 The animation quality looks modern.
 It's darker and bloodier.
 The story is deeper.
 They massively improved in every area.
 The Ys II anime loyally begins right after the Ys Book anime.
-It's less about relic-searching and more about Adol going around engaging in exciting battles killing monsters.
+While Ys Book was more on the wholesome side, Ys II is bloodier and darker.
+It's less about relic-searching and more about Adol going around engaging in exciting battles, slaughtering monsters.
 What I like about Ys II is that you get a sense of how the Black Pearl (the source of everyone's problems) has brought pain and suffering to the people of Ys.
 I recommend this anime!

 Ys Book 1, Episode 1